jure965/OpenLorem/README.md

 ## How to contribute?

-If you find an issue or a bug, please use [GitHub issues page](https://github.com/jure965/OpenLorem/issues) to report.
+If you found a bug or have a feature request, please use [GitHub issues page](https://github.com/jure965/OpenLorem/issues) to report.

 If you like this web extension, consider leaving feedback on [addons.mozilla.org](https://addons.mozilla.org/firefox/addon/openlorem).